testdrivenio/react-hooks/React_Hooks_Part_1.md

-﻿# Hooks, line and simple!
+﻿# Skipping Class, playing hookie... with hooks!
  &nbsp; &nbsp; &nbsp; &nbsp; by: ajDevs | 1/14/19
 ## Part 1 - What is this hook all about?
 #### Learning Objectives
 1. What are Hooks?
 2. Why were they implemented in React.js
-3. How are they used?
+3. How are hooks used?
 ### What are hooks?

 > Hooks allow you to use state and other React features in functional components.
 No need to write class components.